MISTERNEGATIVE21/ConsentiumThings/README.md

 # ConsentiumThings
-This repo contains code for NodeMCU based IoT boards
+This repo contains code for Espressif based IoT boards